snigdhasambitak/k8s-production-grade/README.md

 Step 3: Now we can create a service for the controller.
 The service is of type LoadBalancer so that it is exposed outside the cluster.

 The config consists of the deployment and service for the nginx-ingress.
-The following can be observed from the config :

 The secret for the default SSL certificate and backend service are passed as args.
 The image nginx-ingress-controller:0.9.0-beta.5 is used.